Kung Fu Kapers

-"Kung Fu Kapers" is an episode of the British comedy television series The Goodies.
-It caused a viewer to die from laughing.
+"Kung Fu Kapers" (sometimes stylised as "Kung Fu Kapers!") is an episode of the British comedy television series The Goodies.
+It caused a viewer to die from laughing on the day the episode aired.

 This episode is also known as "Ecky Thump".
 It was written by The Goodies, with songs and music by Bill Oddie.

 In January 2020, "Kung Fu Kapers" was announced as the fans' favourite episode of The Goodies, during the celebration of the show's 50th anniversary at Bristol's Slapstick Festival.